The Scorpion King 3: Battle for Redemption: Reception

 IGN, who gave the film a 4/10 rating, criticized it for "wretched dialogue, awful acting (Victor Webster stumbles over every sentence he's handed), and stagey action, much of which plays more like rehearsal than the real deal. [...]
 My bar was very low, and yet the film somehow found a way to sink beneath it."
 Jason Best of TVTimes: "The storytelling is so ham-fisted that you really need to be a confirmed fan of the action fantasy genre to sit through all the boring stuff in between."
 Conversely, CraveOnline gave the film a 7/10 rating and commented: "If I had to rank them, I'd say The Scorpion King 3: Battle for Redemption is the least of the Scorpion King movies (they've been subtly deteriotating since the first one), lacking as it does a dashing lead performance or a particularly involving storyline. but it's still a damned fun B-movie, with likable characters and a series of entertainingly produced action sequences for fantasy movie fans of all stripes."

 The film has earned $4,098,483 in home market sales.

 Sequel

-A fourth film in the franchise has been released, entitled The Scorpion King 4: Quest for Power.
+A fourth film in the franchise has been released, titled The Scorpion King 4: Quest for Power.
 Victor Webster reprised his role from the third film.
 Michael Biehn, Rutger Hauer, Lou Ferrigno, and former 2007 WWE Diva Search winner Eve Torres also joined the cast.